Tennis Elbow Exercises: Three Key Principles

-This Radial Deviation exercise requires some of your Wrist Extensors (Tennis Elbow muscles) to work in tandem with some of your Wrist Flexors (Golfer’s Elbow muscles.)
+Radial Deviation requires some of your Wrist Extensors (Tennis Elbow muscles) to work in tandem with some of your Wrist Flexors (Golfer’s Elbow muscles.)

-(It’s also a good idea to do the opposite exercise, which is Ulnar Deviation.)
+(It’s also a good idea to do the opposite motion, which is Ulnar Deviation.)

 After that’s been going well for awhile, you could add Wrist Supination, (probably along with Wrist Pronation)

 And, finally, when you’re feeling pretty strong and a lot more confident, you could THEN begin adding pure Wrist Extension and perhaps Finger Extension to your rehab program.